LordAkkarin/BukkitBackup/README.md

 Contributing
 ------------

 We happily accept contributions.
-The best way to do this is to fork DispenserRefill on GitHub, add your changes, and then submit a pull request.
-We'll look at it, make comments, and merge it into DispenserRefill if everything works out.
+The best way to do this is to fork BukkitBackup on GitHub, add your changes, and then submit a pull request.
+We'll look at it, make comments, and merge it into BukkitBackup if everything works out.

 By submitting code, you agree to place to license your code under the GNU Lesser General Public License v3.